Overview

 The Center brings Japanese Studies to the Triangle and North Carolina communities through involvement in outreach programs that introduce Japanese culture and history to K-12 schools and provide teachers with resources and curricula that help them incorporate Japanese Studies into their classrooms.

-With the goal of becoming an organization that serves the needs of faculty and students throughout the Southeast, our center encourages faculty from other institutions to take advantage of the wealth of Japan-related materials offered by the three universities, especially at Duke’s library.
+With the goal of becoming an organization that serves the needs of faculty and students throughout the Southeast, our center encourages faculty from other institutions to take advantage of the wealth of Japan-related materials offered by the three universities, with resources like Duke’s library and UNC’s collections of Japanese art.
 The Center also extends its reach beyond the Triangle by supporting major regional Japan studies conferences.

 Triangle Japan Forum